(780) 429-2330

 MCQ

 The Canadian Denturist Multijurisdictional MCQ examination was administered for the first time in June 2021.
 Previously, provinces administered their own examination.
-This commonality ensures that every examination candidate is afforded a fair, defensible assessment that is standard across the three provinces (BC, Alberta, and Ontario) and any other province that chooses to endorse this process.
+This commonality ensures that every examination candidate is afforded a fair, defensible assessment that is standard across the three provinces (BC, Alberta, Saskatchewan, and Ontario) and any other province that chooses to endorse this process.

 The multiple choice questions are based mostly on theory combined with practical components.
 For example, there are scenario based questions (a description of a situation or condition is provided, and you must determine and provide a response) and removable partial denture design based questions.
 This theory portion is designed to assess critical thinking.